 - Date from which the entity’s financial year ends; and

-- Jurisdiction where the entity is regarded to be tax resident, along with related supporting evidence
+- The jurisdiction where the entity is regarded to be tax resident, along with related supporting evidence

 - When the entity is a relevant entity conducting a relevant activity: